amanotk/pic-nix-foot/README.md

 # Compiling and Executing the Code
 The procedure is very similar to the description available [here](https://github.com/amanotk/pic-nix).
 Note that the [pic-nix](https://github.com/amanotk/pic-nix) repository will automatically be cloned in the build directory using the following procedure.
-Alternatively, if you want to use an existing `pic-nix` source directory in the local filesystem, you can do so by specifying `-DPICNIX_DIR=/path/to/pic-nix/dir` in the `cmake` command line.
+Alternatively, you can manually clone the `pic-nix` repository in the top directory and run `cmake` from there.

 ## Clone
 Clone the repository via: